rdkr/gitsync/README.md

 It supports recursively syncing GitHub orgs, GitHub users, GitLab groups, and individual repos.
 Repos are synced over HTTPS, optionally / where required using auth tokens.

+## ⚠️ Breaking change warning!
+The config file structure changed recently.
+The GitHub and GitLab sections are now lists of the original maps: https://github.com/rdkr/gitsync/commit/7135e5a38e087efaa2dbf3eedd94ea849812172e#

 ## Install

 ```